agentsea/threadmem/README.md

   <br>
 </p>

-Threadmem is a simple tool that helps manage chat conversations with language models.
+ThreadMem is a simple tool that helps manage chat conversations with language models.

 ## Installation